nataliepcodes/nataliepcodes/README.md

 ## Hello here! 👋🏽

 * My name is _Natalie_
+* I like learning programming
-* I like programming, I am into Agile, psychology and enjoy reading books
+* I am into Agile, psychology and enjoy reading books
 * I am studying software engineering 👩‍💻
 * I use this space to save + share some of the projects that I have been working on since I have started coding, and continued either through trying various training, self-study, as a hobby, or through software engineering studies
 * Welcome to my GitHub space!🚀